v3io/tutorials/README.md

   See, for example, the [**frames**](GettingStarted/frames.ipynb) tutorial.
 - Built-in support for ML packages such as [scikit-learn](https://scikit-learn.org), [Pyplot](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.html), [NumPy](http://www.numpy.org/), [PyTorch](https://pytorch.org/), and [TensorFlow](https://www.tensorflow.org/).

-All these tools are integrated with the platform's Jupyter Notebook service, enabling users to access the same data through different interfaces with minimal configuration overhead.
+All these tools are integrated with the platform's Jupyter Notebook service, allowing users to access the same data from Jupyter through different interfaces with minimal configuration overhead.
-Users can easily install any Python package by using the [Conda](https://anaconda.org/anaconda/conda) binary package and environment manager and the [pip](https://pip.pypa.io) Python package installer, which are both available as part of the Jupyter Notebook service.
+Users can easily install additional Python packages by using the [Conda](https://anaconda.org/anaconda/conda) binary package and environment manager and the [pip](https://pip.pypa.io) Python package installer, which are both available as part of the Jupyter Notebook service.
+This design, coupled with the platform's unified data model, enables users to store and access data using different formats &mdash; such as NoSQL ("key/value"), time series, stream data, and files (simple objects) &mdash; and leverage different tools and APIs for accessing and manipulating the data, all from a single development environment (namely, Jupyter Notebook).

 > **Note:** You can deploy and manage application services, such as Spark and Jupyter Notebook, from the **Services** page of the platform dashboard.

+For an overview of available platform data exploration and processing examples, see the [GettingStarted](GettingStarted/GettingStarted.ipynb#gs-data-exploration-and-processing) tutorial Jupyter notebook.

 <a id="building-and-training-models"></a>
 ### Building and Training Models